tommasogalli/JSPHPer/README.md

 - embedding_api.php to perform the search within your text files
 - script.js to make things work in general
 - context/example.txt

+the more file you will add the slower every query will be.

 I haven't code for a while so the whole thing is actually being written by GPT4 itself, I just ask politely and guide a lot into the debugging.